Rsync25/awesome-bitvm/README.md

 Currenctly BitVM is under development allows developers create bridges for now and some apps.

-In the last update, BitVM now support SHA256 script.
+In the last update, BitVM now support [SHA256 script](https://github.com/BitVM/BitVM/pull/65)

 ### Potential Use Case